RoboBreizh-RoboCup-Home/pepper_os_humble/README.md

 ## Build the environment

 The environment can be built using the Dockerfile.base_build and Dockerfile.
-You can build the first Dockerfile that contains basic requirement and OS settings for the gentoo prefix using the following commands:
+You can build the first Dockerfile that contains basic requirements and OS settings for the gentoo prefix using the following commands:

 ```bash
 $ docker run --cpus 12 --entrypoint /tmp/gentoo/executeonprefix  awesomebytes/gentoo_prefix_boostrapped "tar -c --lzma -f - -C /tmp gentoo" > ./gentoo_on_tmp.tar.lzma